 Conclusion: when should you choose an open-source Slack alternative over Slack?

 Ask yourself: Are any of the aspects below essential for my business?

 - Have total control over my data with zero reliance on third-party apps;

 - Be aware of my communication platform’s codebase;

 - Customize the platform to meet your specific needs;

 - Scale and grow your operation in a sustainable way;

 - Native video conferencing.

 If you said a strong “yes” to any of them, you might want to check Rocket.Chat, an all-in-one platform trusted by 12M+ users to enhance daily work activities, enabling real-time communication between teams and customers.
-Learn how to increase team productivity by switching from Slack to Rocket.Chat today.
-Schedule a demo today.
+Learn how to increase team productivity and enhance your cybersecurity by switching from Slack to Rocket.Chat.